warrior-cravings/warrior-cravings.github.io/index.md

 ## Constructive Criticism

-- I don't know if it's because I'm on an iPad but when I click on some of the vendors, my screen would go white and I would have to refresh my browser.
+- I don't know if it's because I'm on an iPad, but when I click on some of the vendors, my screen goes white, and I would have to refresh my browser.
 - Many people will most likely use it on their phone, so maybe make it fit different webpage sizes.
 - Some features should be shown without requiring someone to sign up so people can see if they want to use the site or not.
 - Images on the vendor's list page should be relatively the same size to make it look more uniform.